connorbode/matix.io/source/_posts/case-studies/redpine.md

 ---
-title: Building an App to help musicians and venues collaborate
+title: Building an app to help musicians and venues collaborate
 seo_description: We helped the guys at RedPine Music build an app for selling and scanning tickets at their live shows.
 Swipe or tap to pay, and you're in the door!
 tags:
 layout: case-study
 logo: logo.png
 introduction: We helped the guys at RedPine Music to build an app for running their live shows.
 With the app, musicians can sell tickets & merchandise at their shows.
 They can also scan & validate presold tickets to their shows.
+banner_sm: banner-sm.png
 ---

 ![Screenshot of mobile app development](screenshot1.png)